(A) What is verification?

 (c) When the assistance group's circumstances appear to be error prone, that alone does not mean a home visit is the most appropriate method of verification.

 (J) How are discrepancies in information handled?

-(1) If the agency receives unverified information from a source other than the assistance group, the agency shall allow the assistance group a reasonable opportunity to resolve the discrepancy prior to taking any action on the case.
+(1) When the agency receives unverified information from a source other than the assistance group, the agency shall allow the assistance group a reasonable opportunity to resolve the discrepancy prior to taking any action on the case.

-(3) If the county agency is notified of information by the income eligibility verification system, the county agency may obtain verification from a third party as specified in rule 5101:4-7-09 of the Administrative Code.
+(3) When the county agency is notified of information by the income eligibility verification system, the county agency may obtain verification from a third party as specified in rule 5101:4-7-09 of the Administrative Code.

 (K) What verification is required at reapplication?

 At reapplication the county agency does not have to verify unchanged information unless the information is questionable.
 The county agency shall verify:

 (1) Income when the source has changed or the amount has changed by fifty dollars or more;